fethalen/phylopypruner/README.md

 [Agalma](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3840672/) and
 [Phylogenomic Dataset
 Reconstruction](https://www.ncbi.nlm.nih.gov/pubmed/25158799), this software
-provides tools for identifying and getting rid of operational taxonomical units (OTUs) that display contamination-like issues.
+also provides methods for identifying and getting rid of operational taxonomical units (OTUs) that display contamination-like issues.

 PhyloPyPruner is currently under active development and I would appreciate it if you try this software on your own data and [leave